Amina Mohamed: Cabinet Secretary for Education

 On 26 January 2018, President Kenyatta appointed Amina Mohammed to be the Education Cabinet Secretary for his second term.
 She pledged to continue with the reforms initiated by her predecessor Dr. Fred Matiang'i.
 Her Principal Secretary Ambassador Monica Juma was promoted to head the Foreign Affairs docket.

 At the Education Ministry, Amina Mohammed was lauded for the administration of the 2018 national examinations.
 She also achieved a 93% transition of pupils finishing primary school to join high school – the highest in Kenyan history at the time.
 She also devised and implemented a Special Needs Education policy and restructured the Higher Education Loans Board, which provides student loans in Kenya.
 Her reforms in the Vocational Training Centres increased enrollment in vocational training by 100%.
 She also completed and piloted the Competency-Based Curriculum.
 However, her decision to delay the implementation of the Curriculum in 2019 proved controversial and she reversed herself on it after a dress-down from President Uhuru Kenyatta.
 Her decision to lower the entry grade to teacher training colleges to a D was also overturned by the Kenyan High Court.
 These decisions are thought to have contributed to her being moved to the Sports, Heritage and Culture Ministry in March 2019.

 Cabinet Secretary for Sports, Heritage and Culture

 In March 2019, President Kenyatta appointed Amina Mohamed to be the Cabinet Secretary for Sports, Heritage and Culture, replacing the fired Rashid Echesa.
 She has called for more resource allocation to the Sports Ministry.

 Nomination for Director-General of the WTO

 On 7 July 2020, Mohamed was nominated by Kenya for the position of WTO Director-General.
 She proceeded to the second round of the selection process, and was long seen as a frontrunner in diplomatic circles.
 By October 2020, the WTO's General Council selected two finalists – Ngozi Okonjo-Iweala and Yoo Myung-hee – thereby eliminating Mohamed and two other candidates.

+She sits on the Advisory Council of the Africa Prosperity Network, an organisation dedicated to mobilising Africa's private sector to own and drive with greater urgency the continent's economic integration agenda and in collaboration with political and institutional leadership.